 - Promoting a positive and welcoming atmosphere in which pupils feel safe, secure and valued. - Raising awareness of the importance of good attendance and punctuality - Ensuring that attendance is monitored effectively and reasons for absences are recorded promptly and consistently.

 Promoting Regular Attendance

 Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of school staff.
-We aim to work in partnership with Parent/Carers so that they are aware of their child's attendance record and the impact that this is having on their education.

 To help us all to focus on this we will: